selflove7/docker-wordpress/README.md

     4) Running the Docker container on the VM to host the WordPress application.

-    5) Deploying a managed relational database service (RDS) on AWS/Azure in a private subnet.
+    5) Deploying a relational database service (RDS) on AWS in a private subnet.

     6) Configuring the WordPress container to connect to the RDS database for data storage.